mdehghani86/CliffWalk/README.md

 # CliffWalk
-This repository is designed to solve CliffWalk problem.
+This repository is designed to solve CliffWalk example using TD algorithms